elija-feigl/nanodesign/README.md

 NOTE
 ==========
-This fork is a python3 port of the discontinued original. we are trying to finish & cleanup code to extends nanodesigns functionality.
+This fork is a python3 port of the discontinued original.
+We are trying to finish & cleanup code to extends nanodesigns functionality.
 Contributions are welcome!

 Nanodesign
 ==========